-A segment that was filmed but eventually cut out of the film was "What Makes a Man a Homosexual?"
-The sequence had Woody Allen as a common spider and Louise Lasser playing a black widow.
+A segment that was filmed, but eventually cut out of the film was "What Makes a Man a Homosexual?"
+The sequence had Woody Allen as a common spider, and Louise Lasser playing a black widow.
 After a mating dance on the black widow's web, the spiders make love and the black widow eats the common spider.
 Allen cut the sequence as he was unable to find a suitable ending for it.
-Apparently, some production stills from it have been used for promotional materials for the film even DVD covers.
+Apparently, some production stills from it have been used for promotional materials for the film, even DVD covers.

-Actor Elliott Gould and producer Jack Brodsky were the first people to option David Reuben's book, but opted to sell it to United Artists once they determined that the text was too hard to film.
+Elliott Gould and Producer Jack Brodsky were the first people to option David Reuben's book, but opted to sell it to United Artists once they determined that the text was too hard to film.
 The TCMDb suggests that the reason was due to when "Gould and Brodsky dissolved their partnership".

 First of two anthology, omnibus, segment, portmanteau films made by Woody Allen.
 The other being New York Stories (1989).
 In the latter though, Allen only wrote and directed one vignette, whereas in this film, Allen worked on all of its segments.

 After buying the film rights from Paramount Pictures, Woody Allen never read the original book by Dr. David Reuben.
 He rather only glanced on the chapter headings and created the idea of the seven segments for the movie.
 At the end, four segments have almost the same names as the questions in the book (Why Do Some Women Trouble Reaching an Orgasm?, Are transvestites homosexuals?, What are Sex Perverts?, What happens during ejaculation?) while others are either changed (Do Aprodisiacs Work? was featured in the fifth chapter "Aphrodisiacs", and was spread over several questions, including "Isn't there anything that works?", or weren't included in the book at all (like Sodomy or Findings of Doctors and Clinics on Sexual Research and Experiments).